jgashler/rjg/readme.md

 Controls
 - Add more sophisticated control shapes throughout the rig.
 Circles, squares, and cubes aren't very visually descriptive, especially when that's all there are. **in progress**
+- Animation wants the ability to toggle between ctrl set colors and LMR set colors.
+Need to build the sets up and tie to the color ctrl. **in progress**
 - <s>Add color to all controls.
 The functionality is there, just need a way to send a color argument from the build script all the way down to the curve drawing function.
 This should help with rig readability.</s>
 - <s>Figure out how to tag all control curves as controls.
 (Rigging > Control > Tag as Controller) </s>

 Hands
-- Add metacarpal joint creator to finger part.
-Handle case when they are given in the guides and when they are not (Mixamo)
+- <s>Add metacarpal joint creator to finger part.
+Handle case when they are given in the guides and when they are not (Mixamo)</s>
 - <s>Add IK capability for chains longer than three joints.
 This kinda works right now but it would be nice to have for IK fingers (4-5 joint chain)</s>
 - Hand and finger attributes (fist, cup, spread, individual finger curl).
-Add a 2D control to drive SDKs on fist/cup/spread.
+Add a 2D control to drive SDKs on fist/cup/spread. **in progress**

 Head
 - <s>Add jaw part (plug to head)</s>